bad64/pwdmanager-qt/README.md

 A large(ish) rework of my console-only multiplatform password manager that you can find on this GitHub (right [here](https://github.com/bad64/pwdmanager)).

-Made with Qt 5.10.
+Made with Qt 5.7.
 It has a couple more functions than its console counterpart, like editing database rows, or cross-platform copy to clipboard.

-# Latest update: v2.1, 31/08/18 (not ready for release yet)
+# Latest update: v2.1.4, 11/09/18

 **CODE CHANGES**

-- All: Removed (almost) all the C-style code, replaced by equivalent C++ code (this actually saves around 200kb of RAM usage)
+- All: Removed all the C-style code (for real this time), replaced by equivalent C++ code (this actually saves around 200kb of RAM usage)
-- All: Moved some functions around for better file organization.
-Also function definitions roughly match the order used in mainwindow.h.
-- All: Added sanity checks when importing a database file.
-- All: Added a launch option to set language, independently of OS language settings.
-Since the code is only translated in French at the moment, it only works with French.

-**NEW FEATURES**

-- All: New file format.
-A tool to convert the old database to the new format has been included.
-- All: Move rows up or down using Ctrl+up/down
-- All: Added shortcut (Ctrl + H) to hide the table view.
-On Windows, it prompts for user password on unhide.
-On Linux, it doesn't (see comments in askuserpassword.cpp)
-- All: Added an option to restore db from backup
+**FEATURES**

+- All: Merged import & convert functions (having both separated was redundant)
+- All: Removed Edit menu after getting feedback that no one used it (to be fair, neither did I)

 **KNOWN ISSUES**

-- Linux: Does not ask for password on unhide (see comments in askuserpassword.cpp for why it will probably not get fixed)

-**BUGFIXES**

-- All: Fixed a rare case where both the database and the backup can get corrupted if the user cancels a password edit MiniGenerateBox
+- [UNCONFIRMED] All: The program *might* be leaking memory, though I'm not sure where or why yet

 # Download links